 Intangible assets include those acquired from the Company's various business combinations as well as licensed software for internal-use.
 Licensed software is acquired solely to meet the Company's internal needs which provides the right to take possession of the software and is hosted on the Company's specific hardware components as well as the capitalization of qualifying costs during the application development stage.
 Indefinite-lived intangible assets include tradenames and in-process research and development ("IPR&D").
 Finite-lived intangible assets include customer relationships, technology, trademarks, and internal-use software.
-Finite-lived intangible assets are reported at cost, net of accumulated amortization, and are either amortized on a straight-line basis over their estimated useful lives or over the period the economic benefits of the intangible asset are consumed.
-IPR&D is recognized as an indefinite-lived intangible asset and amortized over the remaining useful life.
+Finite-lived intangible assets are reported at cost, net of accumulated amortization, and are either amortized on a straight-line basis over their estimated useful lives or over the period the economic benefits of the intangible assets are consumed.
+IPR&D is recognized as an indefinite-lived intangible asset until completion or abandonment of the related project, then reclassified as a finite-lived intangible asset and amortized over the remaining useful life.